ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2023/acctg3210Syl.md

 Exams will be conducted in-person and will be closed book.
 Times and locations TBA.

  - __Midterm Exam:__ The midterm examination is scheduled from 7:00pm to
-   9:00pm, Tuesday, 21 March 2022 in person.
-Location __TBA__.
-The exam is
+   8:00pm, Tuesday, 21 March 2022 in person.
+Locations: LTD, LTG, and 1103 (see
-   closed book and communication with others is cheating and not allowed.
+   Canvas for maps, and room assignments).
+The exam is closed book and communication with others is cheating and not allowed.
 All students are required to take the midterm exam at this pre-scheduled time, and there will be no make-up exam for it.
 Students absent from the midterm exam will receive zero mark for this component, except for highly unusual circumstances that cannot be controlled and avoided by the student---in which case the grade weight on the midterm exam will be loaded to the final examination component.